-I buy a fresh pineapple almost every week except when it is literally being given away.
-In that case, I get two!
-Love the fruit as madly as I do, I am horribly lazy about cleaning and prepping them.
-Don't know very many people who get their jollies from the job either.
-You can get these special tools to peel and core them but anything that can't be multi purposed doesn't have a place in my small kitchen.
-Since canned or frozen pineapple is not exactly enjoyable by any stretch, I just deal with the hassle.
+I buy a fresh pineapple almost every week in the summer except when it is literally being given away.
+In that case, I get two.
+Love the fruit as madly as I do, I am horribly lazy about cleaning and prepping it.

 The key to committing, I find, is to bring the fruit back home, wash and slice the ends off straight away.
 In this Texas heat, it takes mere minutes for gnats to get news of these tasty landing spots.
-Just the stimulus or kick in the you-know-what to make haste.
+Just the stimulus to make haste.

 Okay...
 Maybe a little less pineapple the next time..

 ..or maybe, I could just make murabba!

 The very mention of it takes me back to every relished bite from my high school friend Yamini's lunchbox.
 Her mum made killer mango murabba - a spiced, sweet and sour jam - just brilliant with soft Indian breads.
 Unfortunately,I never ever learned to make the condiment from her.
 All I could remember was that it called for green mangoes, a few spices and sugar but no blazing idea how much of anything or what spices exactly.

 What is good for the mango is good enough for the pineapple, it turned out.
 Created on-the-fly, purely from my taste memories, this recipe was the perfect use for the remaining three quarters.
 Spicier than I remember, with the bonus of no added-sugars, this jam, murabba or chutney, call it what you will, is definitely worth going pineapples over.